ajepst/XlsToEf/README.md

 return await _xlsxToTableImporter.ImportColumnData<Order>(importMatchingData);

 ```
 The *EfName* above is the destination field name in your EF entity, and the *XlsName* is the source column in your excel sheet.
-The "magic" string key as shown above going to what you'll use when the structure is being built client side using a matching UI and bound to your controller parameter (the EFName string wouldn't actually be magic as it would be generated earlier via the ImportColumnData.TableColumns collection and sent to the UI, dicussed below in the Additional Tools section) However if you are implementing a backend-only import with no user input, then you may be handcoding the Selected collection.
+The "magic" string key as shown above going to what you'll use when the structure is being built client side using a matching UI and bound to your controller parameter (the EFName string wouldn't actually be magic as it would be generated earlier via the DataForMatcherUi.TableColumns collection and sent to the UI, dicussed below in the Additional Tools section) However if you are implementing a backend-only import with no user input, then you may be handcoding the Selected collection.
 In that case, I'd avoid the "magic strings" by using an expression:

 ```
 var cat = new ProductCategory();